awcsorensen/KerbalFoundriesExpansion/README.md

-# KerbalFoundriesExpansion
+# Kerbal Foundries Expansion

-Expansion to KerbalFoundries with additional adjustable landing gear variants to round out catalogue of parts.
+An expansion of the KerbalFoundries updated BahamutoD Adjustable Landing Gear mod, adds 2 new side folding landing gear to include Medium and Large variants.

+Modified original meshes and rigging to achieve proper function.
+Also reuses original textures.